tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 There is no implicit cast available from a string expression to a datetime expression (unlike convention used by majority of SQL vendors).
 In such cases, you need to use explicit cast from a string value to a datetime value (see the example above).

-You can subtract datetime and datetime, datetime and interval, or add datetime and interval in any order (see examples of such arithmetics in the description of the :ref:`INTERVAL type <sql_data_type_interval>`).
+You can subtract datetime and datetime, datetime and interval, or add datetime and interval in any order (see examples of such arithmetic in the description of the :ref:`INTERVAL type <sql_data_type_interval>`).

 The built-in functions related to the DATETIME type are :ref:`DATE_PART() <sql_function_datepart>` and :ref:`NOW() <sql_function_now>`